How to Increase SSD Lifespan? A Comprehensive Guide

 2. Disable Unnecessary Writes

-We all know that SSDs have limited write cycles and writing is the most impactful thing causing wear to our drives.
-There are some processes in computers that write data on SSD even if we are not doing it actively.
-These are mostly unnecessary things for most users and disabling them can have a good impact on enhancing SSD lifespan.
+We all know that SSDs have limited write cycles, and writing is the most impactful thing causing wear to our drives.
+There are specific processes in computers that write data to the SSD even when we are not actively doing so.
+These are mostly unnecessary things for most users, and disabling them can have a good impact on enhancing SSD lifespan.

 2.1.
 Disable Hibernation in Windows

-Hibernation is different from the sleep mode in Windows.
-In the sleep mode in Windows, the system enters the low-power state but isn’t turned off.
-In hibernation, the system files and opened programs are saved and the system is turned Off.
-A file named hiberfile.sys is created which can have a size of gigabytes.
-If we use hibernation frequently, this file is written over and over again in the SSD.
-This heavy writing puts an unwanted load on the memory cells and causes wear.
+Hibernation differs from sleep mode in Windows.
+In sleep mode in Windows, the system enters a low-power state but remains on.
+In hibernation, the system files and open programs are saved, and the system is shut down.
+A file named hiberfile.sys is created, which can be several gigabytes in size.
+If we use hibernation frequently, this file is written to repeatedly in the SSD.
+This heavy writing places an unwanted load on the memory cells, causing wear.
 So, instead of hibernation, it is better to use the sleep mode.

-To disable hibernation in Windows just open the command prompt as an administrator.
+To disable hibernation in Windows, open the Command Prompt as an administrator.
 Type powercfg -h off and hit Enter.
-This will disable hibernation and delete the hiberfil.sys file is it is stored on the drive.
+This will disable hibernation and delete the hiberfil.The sys file is stored on the drive.

 powercfg -h off command

-Hibernation could be important if you do not want to sleep mode due to some reasons.
-Most people choose hibernation because there is no protection for the running files in case of power failure in sleep mode.
-But, hibernation has its drawbacks when turned On and benefits when turned Off.
-If it is not important for you, it is best to keep if off.
+Hibernation could be vital if you do not want to go into sleep mode for some reason.
+Most people choose hibernation because it protects running files in case of a power failure while the system is in sleep mode.
+However, hibernation has its drawbacks when turned on, but benefits when turned off.
+If it is not essential for you, it is best to keep it off.

 2.1.
 Disable or Limit Paging (Virtual Memory)

-Virtualization is the process of using a computer’s storage (SSD or HDD) to emulate the system RAM.
+Virtualization is the process of utilizing a computer’s storage (SSD or HDD) to simulate the system’s RAM.
 This increases the RAM artificially and uses this extra space to run programs when required.
-This could be helpful to run demanding programs when your system’s RAM isn’t enough for it.
-But, this puts a good load on the SSD in terms of extra write operations.
+This can be helpful when running demanding programs that require more RAM than your system has.
+However, this places a significant load on the SSD due to the additional write operations.
 A pagefile.sys file is created on your SSD to store the overflow data when the RAM is full.

-If you have sufficient RAM in your system and you think your programs are running fine without the need for virtualization, it is best to keep it off or limit it.
-The process of limiting or disabling virtual memory in Windows is as follows.
+If you have sufficient RAM in your system and believe your programs are running smoothly without the need for virtualization, it is best to keep it off or limit it.
+The process of modifying or disabling virtual memory in Windows is as follows.

 1. Go to Control Panel > System > Advanced system settings.